Open Budget Survey Results

-Sierra Leone's Ministry of Finance has established pre-budget deliberations during budget formulation but, to further strengthen public participation in the budget process, should also prioritize the following actions:
+The 2016 Public Financial Management Act mandates that the Ministry of Finance organize open bilateral discussions with various stakeholders during budget formulation.
+To further strengthen public participation in the budget process, the ministry should prioritize the following actions:

-Sierra Leone's Parliament should prioritize the following actions:
+Sierra Leone's Parliament has established public hearings related to the review of the Audit Report, but should also prioritize the following actions:

-Sierra Leone's Audit Service has established mechanisms for the public to assist in developing its audit program.
+Audit Service Sierra Leone has established mechanisms to assist the supreme audit institution in developing its audit program.
 It should prioritize the following actions to improve public participation in the budget process:

 Sierra Leone's Parliament provides weak oversight during the planning stage of the budget cycle and weak oversight during the implementation stage.
 To improve oversight, the following actions should be prioritized:

-To strengthen its independence and improve audit oversight by Sierra Leone's Audit Service, the following actions are recommended:
+To strengthen independence and improve audit oversight by the Audit Service Sierra Leone, the following actions are recommended:

 The emerging practice of establishing independent fiscal institutions

 Sierra Leone’s independent fiscal institution (IFI) is the Parliamentary Budget Office.
 Its independence is not set in law, and it reports to the legislature.
-It publishes an assessment of the official fiscal forecasts produced by the executive.
+It publishes its own macroeconomic and fiscal forecasts.

 - The survey is based on a questionnaire completed in each country by an independent budget expert: